 Thank a Teacher Campaign

 This public call to action seeks to thank San Francisco public school teachers for their professionalism, dedication, and work on behalf of our City's young people.
 We are trying to mobilize everyone that lives or works in San Francisco to thank a teacher.
 This year's campaign will culminate in May when we deliver notes of thanks to the teachers in every public school.
-We will also honor teachers of the year during a home-plate ceremony at a San Francisco Giants Teacher Appreciation game on May 6.
+We honor teachers of the year during a home-plate ceremony at a San Francisco Giants Teacher Appreciation game annually in May.

 Why It Matters